davetang/reproducible_bioinformatics/README.md

 If you are not using any of these operating systems, you're on your own!

-Once Docker is installed, check the version:
+Once Docker is installed, check the version using the terminal for Linux or macOS and using the Windows PowerShell for Windows.

 ```bash
 docker --version
 Docker version 19.03.5, build 633a0ea
 ```

-Run the `hello-world` example.
+Run the `hello-world` example, which will pull the latest `hello-world` image (if you don't already have this image) and run it.

 ```bash
 docker run hello-world